7 Best Test Management Software in 2025

 Professional Cloud

-unlimited projects, dashboards, API, 50 GB storage
+Unlimited projects, dashboards, API access, 50 GB storage

 $38 / user